discord-modmail/modmail/CONTRIBUTING.md

 * If PRing from your own fork, **ensure that "Allow edits from maintainers" is checked**.
 This gives permission for maintainers to commit changes directly to your fork, speeding up the review process.
 * If your PR is connected to an open issue, add a line in your PR's description that says `Closes #123`, where `#123` is the number of the issue you're fixing.

-> Pull requests (or PRs for short) are the primary mechanism we use to change Rust.
+> Pull requests (or PRs for short) are the primary mechanism we use to change modmail.
 GitHub itself has some [great documentation][about-pull-requests] on using the Pull Request feature.
 We use the "fork and pull" model [described here][development-models], where contributors push changes to their personal fork and create pull requests to bring those changes into the source repository.

 [about-pull-requests]: https://help.github.com/articles/about-pull-requests/
 [development-models]: https://help.github.com/articles/about-collaborative-development-models/